Nomi-CEu/Nomi-CEu-Translations/README.md

 ### Language Support Chart
 ![Chart](http://weblate.pantsu.moe/widget/nomi-ceu-translations/multi-blue.svg)

+Note: This chart is from the [Weblate Repo](https://weblate.pantsu.moe/projects/nomi-ceu-translations/) for Nomi-CEu-Translations.
+For the moment, this is hosted on a [fork of the main repo](https://github.com/marisathewitch/Nomi-CEu-Translations).

 ## Why are there English Lang Files?
 These are for the translators to base off, and are automatically updated when a commit occurs in that module, with a delay of 30s - 2min.